 BVI Vacation Information

 Traveling around the island is easy, just wave down one of the many taxi mini-vans.
 The average price is $1.50 but taxis do not have meters so haggle your cost before you get in.
-If you rent a car, limousine, bicycle or motorbike, drive on the right-hand side and be aware the roads are in variable condition.
+If you rent a car, limousine, bicycle or motorbike, drive on the left-hand side and be aware the roads are in variable conditions.